*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Should You Stack TV Antennas Vertically or Horizontally?

-Does it make a difference whether you install your second antenna on top of the other on the same mast, or place them side by side?
+Does it make a difference whether you install your second antenna on top of the other or place them side by side?

-Some would argue that, because TV signals are generally broadcast with a horizontal polarization, a vertical stacking arrangement is better suited because it gets better gain for this type of polarization.
+Some would argue that, because TV signals are generally broadcast with a horizontal polarization (in the US at least), a vertical stacking arrangement is better suited because it gets better gain for this type of polarization.

-Personally, I’d first try a vertical arrangement of antennas on the same mast (if possible), before trying with a horizontal placement; that is, placing the second antenna nearby or on the other side of the roof or attic.
+Personally, I’d first try a vertical arrangement of antennas on the same mast (if possible), before trying with a horizontal placement.

-However, many people also succeed with horizontal stacking.
+However, many people also succeed with horizontal stacking (that is, placing the second antenna nearby or on the other side of the roof or attic).
 It really comes down to your local situation — yes, TV signals are horizontally polarized but there are other factors to consider.

 Separating Antennas to Minimize Interference